Jeju language: Pre-modern history

 "The exiled man Shin Jangnyeong was originally a government interpreter.
 He said, 'The language of this island is most like Chinese, and the sounds they make while driving cattle and horses are yet more impossible to tell apart.
 Is this because the climate is not far from that of China, or because the Yuan dynasty once ruled and appointed officials here and the Chinese mingled with them?'...
 What is called the provincial language is but high and thin and cannot be understood."

 In 1629, the Korean government banned the emigration of Jeju Islanders to the mainland, further restricting linguistic contacts between Jeju and Korean.
-At the same time, the island was also used throughout the Joseon era (1392―1910) as a place of exile for disgraced scholar-officials.
+At the same time, the island was also used throughout the Joseon era (1392—1910) as a place of exile for disgraced scholar-officials.
 These highly educated speakers of Seoul Korean often tutored the children of their Jeju neighbors during their exile and established a continuous and significant Seoul Korean superstratum in Jeju.

-Jeju remained the dominant language of both private and public spheres under Japanese colonial rule (1910―1945), although many Japanese loanwords entered the lexicon, and many speakers were monolingual.
-Large-scale migration of Jeju people to Japan began in 1911, and 38,000 Jeju Islanders lived in Osaka alone by 1934.
-Immigration to Japan continued even after Korean independence into the 1980s.
-Jeju is still spoken by older members of these diaspora communities, although younger individuals speak Japanese as their native language and are not fluent in Jeju.
+Japanese colonial period (1910–1945)

+Under the Japanese colonial rule, Jejueo remained the dominating language in both public and private spheres on Jeju Island.
+However, with the entrance of Japanese loanwords to the lexicon, some speakers became monolingual Japanese speakers.
+Migration of Jeju Islanders to Japan began to skyrocket in 1911, with significant communities established, more so in cities like Osaka, becoming home to 38,000 Jeju Islanders by 1911.
+Despite gaining independence, citizens of Jeju and Korea still migrated to Japan, continuing to impact the linguistic landscape of Jeju Island as the younger generations within the diaspora communities only spoke Japanese, leading the decline in fluency in Jejueo.